yellowdog/python-examples-templates/slurm-cluster/README.md

 yd-download
 ```

-The `yd-download` command will download the results of your Work Requirements to your local filesystem, in a directory named using the `namespace` property.
+The `yd-download` command will download the results of your Work Requirements to your local filesystem.

 ## Cancelling Work Requirements